Thinkwise/docs/docs/sf/service_tier.md

 #### Build.bat

-If version 4.5 of the .Net Framework is installed the build.bat script can be executed.
+If version 4.5 of the .Net Framework is installed, the build.bat script can be executed.
 All required packages will be downloaded by NuGet and the solution is built with MSBuild.
-When this is completed successfully the required components to deploy the service tier on IIS are copied to a folder named **service_tier**.
+When this is completed successfully, the required components to deploy the service tier on IIS are copied to a folder named **service_tier**.

 ![](../assets/sf/image328.png)